Digital Advertising Automation

 • These platforms are typically less expensive than traditional agencies’ ad management fees.

-The potential downsides, however, have far outweighed the promoted benefits of these platforms in most cases.
+The potential downsides however have far outweighed the promoted benefits of these platforms in most cases.

-• AI platforms can overlook key contextual factors that would be common-sense to human marketers.
+• AI platforms can overlook key contextual factors that would be common sense to human marketers.

 Automation in Digital Ad Platforms

 Dynamic ads have also become an interesting option for Google advertisers.
 For businesses with a well-developed website, dynamic ads can automatically generate ad components from content on your site.
-This can dramatically reduce time spent developing ads, keep ads fresh with your current website messaging, and reach relevant searches that might otherwise slip through a strictly defined set of target keywords.
+This can reduce time spent developing ads, keep ads fresh with current website messaging, and reach relevant searches that might otherwise slip through a strictly defined set of target keywords.
 However, dynamic ads are automatically generated.
-If utilized, advertisers should invest significant time initially in defining the scope for ads to operate within and continually monitor dynamic ads’ appearance and matched search terms to reduce the opportunity for undesired results.
+If utilized, advertisers should invest significant time initially defining the scope for ads to operate within and continually monitor dynamic ads’ appearance and matched search terms to reduce the opportunity for undesired results.

 Automation Considerations

-Checks can be implemented to monitor results of automated advertising.
-In addition to the advertising platform’s data, consider reviewing ad traffic via your website’s analytics to confirm the accuracy of reported clicks and to evaluate the engagement and locations of users arriving from ads.
-(One local advertiser’s previous marketer had targeted ads to major US cities, and the ad platform reported these as the matched locations; however, a review of their website data showed most of the traffic was actually from India, clearly indicating the need to further refine the campaigns’ configuration.)
-If you utilize a CRM, you can also filter new leads by source to analyze the quantity and quality of prospects from ad campaigns.
-Scheduled email reports can also be helpful in reviewing performance on an ongoing basis.
+Checks can be implemented to monitor the results of automated advertising.
+In addition to the ad platform’s data, consider reviewing ad traffic via your website’s analytics to confirm the accuracy of reported clicks and to evaluate the quality of prospects arriving from ads.
+(One local advertiser’s previous marketer had targeted ads to major US cities, and the ad platform reported these as the matched locations; however, a review of their website data showed most of the traffic was actually from India, clearly indicating the need to refine the campaigns’ configuration.)

 Summary